 Below is the breakdown of how the sequences works:

-Home Health Aide/Personal Care Assistant (HHA/PCA) year
+Home Health Aide/Personal Care Aide – Year One Sequence

 professional nurses in a home health care setting.
 Services range from health-related tasks such as obtaining vital signs to doing laundry, personal care and housekeeping.
 Students will complete 108 hours in a clinical setting.